facebook/react-native-website/docs/integration-with-android-fragment.md

     android:text="Show react fragment" />
 ```

-Now in your Activity class e.g. `MainActivity.java` you need to add an OnClickListener for the button, instantiate your ReactFragment and add it to the frame layout.
+Now in your Activity class (e.g. `MainActivity.java` or `MainActivity.kt`) you need to add an `OnClickListener` for the button, instantiate your `ReactFragment` and add it to the frame layout.

 Add the button field to the top of your Activity: